polterguy/phosphorusfive/core/p5.ajax/README.md

 For security reasons, you must explicitly mark your server-side Ajax methods with the [WebMethod] attribute.
 Besides from that, they work similarly to how a server side event works in ASP.NET.
-Although, you can create events for _anything_ in p5.ajax, as long as you start the property name with "on".
+Although, you can create events for _anything_ in p5.ajax, as long as you start your attribute's name with _"on"_.

 ## Structure of p5.ajax

-All three widgets described above, inherit from the `Widget` class.
+All 3 widgets described above, inherit from the `Widget` class.
 This class takes care of attribute creation, deletion, and so on.
 And all attributes added to any control, will be automatically remembered across postbacks.